Serkalem Demissie, PhD

 BSc, Addis Ababa University

-Serkalem Demissie, Ph.D., is Research Professor in the Department of Biostatistics.
+Serkalem Demissie, Ph.D., is an adjunct research professor in the Department of Biostatistics.
 Serkalem has over 20 years of statistical and computing experience.
 Professor Demissie’s expertise is in the development, evaluation, and application of statistical methods, with emphasis on statistical genetics and estimation and evaluation of exposure-outcome associations.
 A major part of her scholarly work is linked to long-standing collaborations in the Framingham Heart Study (FHS) in the fields of cardiovascular disease, lipids, musculoskeletal phenotypes, and neurological disorders.
 Her work in statistical methodologies includes missing data, residual phenotype modeling in genetic and epidemiologic studies, multiple testing, temporal gene expression data clustering, and measuring biological age.

 Investigator